sandstorm-io/tos-pp/tos.md

 * If required by law -- but not otherwise -- your content will be permanently deleted.
 For example, we are required to delete child pornography.
 * If required by law -- but not otherwise -- we will notify law enforcement.
 For example, we are required to report child pornography.
 * In the case of harassment involving theats of physical violence, we may reveal your identity to the harassed parties, law enforcement, and your mother.
+* In the case where you use the service to interact with another service in a way that violates that other service's terms of use, we may, at our discression, reveal your identity to the other service's owner.

 ### Copyright and Trademark Issues